gdsaxton/PANDAS/README.md

 # PANDAS
-ipython notebooks for analyzing Twitter data using PANDAS.
+This is a series of ipython notebooks for analyzing Big Data -- specifically Twitter data -- using Python's powerful PANDAS package.